dougeby/IntuneDocs/intune/quickstart-create-user.md

 ## Next steps

 In this quickstart, you created a user and assigned a license to the user.
-You can now assign that user to a group.
+For more information about adding users to Intune, see [Add users and grant administrative permission to Intune](users-add.md).

+To follow this series of Intune quickstarts, continue to the next quickstart.

 > [!div class="nextstepaction"]
 > [Quickstart: Create a group to manage users](quickstart-create-group.md)